We may get commissions for purchases made through links in this post.

 That’s what makes this lip balm work so well.

-Just wipe it out with a paper towel as thoroughly as you can.
+To use an old lip balm jar, wipe it out with a paper towel as thoroughly as you can.
 Put a drop of Dawn or any de-greasing dish wash liquid in it, rub it around and then rinse it out.
 The pot will come away squeaky clean.

 Sample jars from Sephora would also work well for this.
 Any little jar with a screw-top lid will do.
 If you don’t have any old jars sitting around at home, you can actually buy small lip balm tins.